caith073/cold-test-monkey/README.md

 Content 1 | Content 2
 ----------|----------
-Content from cell 1 | Content mfrom cell 2
+Content from cell 1 | Content from cell 2
 Content in the first column | Content in the second column